 Reassure your child that there are always people there to help

-While these steps can help you to support your child, if they are experiencing persistent panic attacks, it may be that they require professional help.
-At Priory, our expert child and adolescent specialists will be able to empower your child to identify the causes of their panic, and help them every step of the way towards overcoming their panic attacks.
+While these steps can help you to support your child, if they're experiencing persistent panic attacks, it may be that they need professional help.
+At Priory, our expert child and adolescent specialists can help your child to identify the causes of their panic, and support them every step of the way towards overcoming their panic attacks.